googleforgames/open-saves/docs/deploying.md

 ## Next steps

-You have successfully deployed an Open Saves server on Cloud Run and saved and read data from it.
+You have successfully deployed an Open Saves server on Cloud Run, saved data to it, and then read that data back from it.

 The basic Open Saves server **does not have authentication / authorization**.
 We recommend following this guide on [Authenticating service-to-service](https://cloud.google.com/run/docs/authenticating/service-to-service) to add proper authentication before deploying to production.